wasafiri/vulcan/docs/security/README.md

 - **`baseline_policy.md`** - Comprehensive security policy document for Maryland DoIT compliance
 - **`authentication_system.md`** - Technical documentation of the current authentication and 2FA system

-## Recent Updates
+## Key Features

-- **2025-05-31**: PII encryption implementation completed using Rails ActiveRecord Encryption for all sensitive database columns
+- **PII Encryption**: All sensitive PII in the database is encrypted using Rails ActiveRecord Encryption.

 ## Purpose